iamnolanhu/sharkbyte-support/DEPLOYMENT.md

 **Cause:** Fresh DO account hasn't initialized Gradient AI services.

 **Solution:** Go to [Create Agent](https://cloud.digitalocean.com/gen-ai/agents/new) and create one agent manually first.

+### Agents in Wrong Workspace

+**Cause:** DigitalOcean REST API limitation - the public agent creation API does not support workspace assignment.
+All agents created via API are placed in the default "My Agent Workspace (Created by default)" workspace.

+**Solution:** This is a known DO API limitation.
+You can manually move agents to the "SharkByte Support" workspace via the [Agent Workspaces](https://cloud.digitalocean.com/gen-ai/agent-workspaces) page in the Control Panel.

+> **Future Fix:** The DO Control Panel uses an internal GraphQL API that does support `workspace_uuid`.
+See `.claude/docs/DO-WORKSPACE-API-NOTES.md` for details on potential future implementation.

 ### Multiple Databases Created